zemzale/ubiquitest/README.md

 # Bugs

-- [ ] When another user creates a new todo it's created two times on the other users
+- [x] When another user creates a new todo it's created two times on the other users
+    Fixed by making sure that thre is only one channel per user